-It’s hard to believe that only few months ago, overtourism and the sustainability of travel were focal points of the travel industry.
-Now, recovery from a global shutdown and travel safety are top of mind.
+It’s hard to believe that just over a year ago, overtourism and the sustainability of travel were focal points of the travel industry.
+Now, vaccine rollouts and the return of the travel economy are top of mind.
 Some airlines, OTAs, and destinations have restructured, and all are scrambling to find a path forward in this new era.

-While no one can predict what the next few months will bring there are a few bright spots.
+While no one can predict what the second half of 2021 will bring there are a few bright spots.
 There’s an acceleration of contactless technology, an even greater reliance on digital, and a host of new sanitary and health protocols.
 Together these will help travelers feel comfortable traveling again.
 Between reassurance that it’s safe to travel and the pent-up desire to travel, the summer 2020 has had more demand than initially expected.

-On the other hand Forbes predicted that July would experience an increase in flights and open destinations around the world.
-Of course, people have new levels of expectation.
-Qatar Airlines offers a “travel with confidence” program with no change fees and ticket extensions of up to two years.
-American Airlines on their side adopts physical distancing measures from check in like spacing out ticket agents and requiring masks from both staff and passengers.
+In any case, Qatar Airlines offers a “travel with confidence” program with no change fees and ticket extensions of up to two years.
+American Airlines has adopted physical distancing measures from check in, like spacing out ticket agents and requiring masks from both staff and passengers.
 In some places, local areas will also require a thermometer check.

 Potential travelers want reassurance and they’re asking questions like:

 - Are there flights available?

 - How can I find out if a specific destination is even open for tourism?

 - Do I have to self-quarantine when I arrive?